amelieender/mymakeupkit2/README.md

 * Delete a makeup item
 * Search for items

-## To run this apllication locally
+## To run this application locally

 ### Setup DB
 You need a config file (backend/config/db.config.js) with the following information